pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/ec2_deployment.md

 ```
 **NOTE:-** Replace `{{ public_ip of instance }}` with your deployed node ip.

-Next, log into the postgres by using folowing command.
+Next, log into the postgres by using the below commands.
 ```console
 cd ~postgres/
 sudo su postgres -c psql